 Next time you are sitting calmly with your dog, take the opportunity to gently massage their feet.
 Start with short strokes down their leg and top of their paw, and then work up to lifting their leg and massaging their paw pads, touching their nails, and moving their foot into different positions.

-Forcefully grabbing the paw can be alarming, so start by practicing tricks like shake or high five.
+Forcefully grabbing the paw can be alarming, so start by practicing tricks, like shake-a-paw or high five.
 You want your dog to be comfortable giving you their paw.

 4. Inspect the Nails